franciscop/picnic/README.md

-## Browser support IE9+
+## Browser support IE11+

-Bug reports and fixes only for IE9+.
-With IE8 usage [dropping *fast*](http://ux.stackexchange.com/a/643.61) and with IE9 and IE10 usage even below their older mate, it is time to start thinking about not supporting them anymore.
-However, bug fixes for IE9 will be accepted and everything is expected to run smooth down to it.
-For Chrome, Firefox, Opera and Safari up to 2 previous versions are expected to be working, and everything that is not is definitely a bug.
+Bug reports and fixes only for IE11+.
+With IE8- usage [dropping *fast*](http://ux.stackexchange.com/a/643.61) and with IE9 and IE10 usage even below their older mate, it is time to start thinking about not supporting them anymore.
+For others, up to 2 previous versions are expected to be working, and everything that is not is definitely a bug.